HakimFerchichi/ChessGame/README.md

 There are a few more packages and development tools to install to ensure that we have a robust setup for our programming environment:

 $ sudo apt install -y build-essential libssl-dev libffi-dev python3-dev

+2/ Install pygame:

+Open the terminal and write this cmd line:

+$ sudo pip3 install pygame

+3/ Unzip files

+It is simple, open the terminal and tipe this cmd:

+$ cd ChessGame
+$ sudo unzip models.zip
+$ sudo unzip images.zip

+Now to play the game open the terminal and tipe:

+$ cd ChessGame
+$ python3 ChessMain.py

+and enjoy !